top of page

 Prerequisites:

-Completion of French 3 with a B or better and department approval
+Completion of French 3 with a B or better

 French 4/French 4 Honors is an advanced language course designed to build proficiency in listening, reading, writing, and speaking while expanding students’ knowledge of French-speaking cultures by applying interpersonal, interpretive, and presentational modes of communication in real-life situations.
 Students explore concepts related to family and community, personal and public identity, beauty and aesthetics, science and technology, contemporary life, and global challenges.
 This course is taught primarily in French.